 2. Ensure the Google Business Profile is complete and up-to-date

 Once the GBP listing has been claimed and verified, you can edit the listing from within the Google Business Account manager.
-Thoroughly filling out the profile is essential for Google Maps SEO and will give the profile the best chance at ranking in local search results.
+Thoroughly filling out the profile is essential for Google Maps SEO and will give the Business Profile the best chance at ranking in local search results.

 Ensure the profile includes the business address, phone number, website link, hours, and a detailed business description.